netspotau/bigbluebutton-integrations/wordpress/bigbluebutton/readme.txt

 * Added the initial files.

 == Upgrade Notice ==

+= 1.0.2 =
+This version provides better performance, and the wait for moderator option is now meeting specific.

 = 1.0.1 =
 This version provides better performance, and includes some bug fixes.